ekopen/live_trading_engine/README.md

 ## Future Improvements
 - Implement Kubernetes for automatic resource scaling and orchestration.
 - Consolidate configuration into a single master config file, with modular JSON files defining various ML models and trading strategies.
+This wil help turn them on/off.
 - Add unit tests.
+- Add Grafana alerts for module health.